muhkuh-sys/taglist_editor/doc/readme_tagtool.txt

 diff
 =======
-Loads two NXF/NXO files, compares their tag lists and device headers and prints any differences.
+Compares their tag lists and device headers of two NXF/NXO files and prints any differences.
 The two tag lists must contain the same tags in the same order.
-For any tags whose values differ, the tag from the second file is printed as an edit record which can be fed into the "edit" function.
+For any tags whose values differ, the tag from the second file is printed as an edit record which can be used as input for the "edit" function.

 Example: both files contain an xC number tag, in both files the identifier is "RTE_XC0" and in file 2, ulXcId is 2: